vishalgangwarv31/Trading-bot/README.md

 ### Asumption
-1) I didnt found any api which gives real timestock price( even mock price) for free, hence i used Alpha Vantage for api which gives me latest 100 value per 5 mins
+1) I didnt found any api which gives real timestock price( even mock price) for free, hence i used Alpha Vantage for api which gives me latest 100 values
 2) for trading i have used moving average crossover

 ### start project